Stacktape

 customCertificateArn: <<ARN_OF_YOUR_CERTIFICATE>>

-Edge lambda functions
+Edge Lambda functions

 • You can associate edge-lambda-function with hosting-bucket to be executed: